-- If you do not satisfy the requirements for graduation as noted on your Academic Advisement Report (AAR) by the last day of the term in which you plan to graduate, you MUST reapply for graduation.
+- If you do not satisfy the requirements for graduation as noted on your Academic Advisement Report (AAR) by the last day of the term in which you plan to graduate, you MUST contact us to move your graduation term to a future term.
 If your AAR is showing "Not Satisfied" for any requirement, you need to contact your academic advisor.

 - You have read and agree to the fee charges and processes outlined in the application.

 Post-baccalaureate students are those students who are working towards a second bachelor's degree after they have already earned an accredited bachelor's degree.

 If you are a post-baccalaureate student, you will need to fill out and submit the paper Graduation Requirements Checklist to your academic advisor.

 Once you have verified your information for the last time, you will be requested to fill out a Senior Survey.